Shi Chong: Notable anecdotes

 Shi Chong was best known for his extravagant lifestyle.
-On the position as Governor of Jingzhou, Shi accumulated huge wealth by engaging in highway robbery, often murdering merchants passing by for their property.
+As Governor of Jingzhou, Shi accumulated huge wealth by engaging in highway robbery, often murdering merchants passing by for their property.
 Shi Chong and Wang Kai (王恺), a consort kin, (Note: Wang Kai's elder sister was Wang Yuanji, mother of Emperor Wu of Jin.) loathed each other.
+(Note: However, the Jin Zhu Gong Zan recorded that Wang Kai and Shi Chong were friends.)
 After learning that Wang Kai's family used sugar water to clean their dishes and pots, Shi ordered his servants to burn candles instead of firewood.
 On the road to his manor, Wang decorated the roadside barriers with purple silk for 40 li (c.
 15 km).
 On learning this, Shi covered 50 li with more expensive multicolored silk.
 Emperor Wu of Jin once sent Wang Kai a coral tree (Viburnum odoratissimum) two chi (c.
 50 cm) in height as a gift.
 Shi Chong visited him, smashed it with an iron ruyi, and offered him several coral trees 3–4 chi in height in return.

+A New Account of the Tales of the World recorded that whenever Shi Chong held a banquet, he would order his beautiful female servants to persuade his guests to drink; if a guest failed to empty his cup; the female servant would be executed.
+(Note: Wang Dun's biography in Book of Jin attributed this cruel act to Wang Su's son (and Wang Yuanji's brother) Wang Kai.)